Timeline of Northfield, Minnesota: Twentieth century

+1997- Northfield Highschool Football wins their first State Championship, 28-0 over Detroit Lakes, under Head Coach Bubba Sullivan.

 Twenty-first century

 2004- Maggie Lee celebrated 50 years in journalism.
 She continues to write columns and features for the newspaper.

 2008- Mary Rossing becomes the first female mayor and a female majority is elected to the city council for the first time.

+2020- The Archer House Inn, a hotel which had been operating since 1877, is destroyed in a fire caused by a faulty smoker in a barbecue restaurant stationed in the building.